Supreme Court to rule whether civil rights law bans discrimination against LGBTQ employees

 Because of the split among the lower courts, advocates on both sides of the issue were urging the Supreme Court to correct what they said were erroneous rulings.

-Mara Keisling, executive director of the National Center for Transgender Equality, said the Supreme Court's "decision to take this case is a historic turning point for transgender people across this country."
+Mara Keisling, executive director of the National Center for Transgender Equality, said the Supreme Court's decision to take the case "is a historic turning point for transgender people across this country."

 "Americans decided long ago that no person should have to fear losing their job because of who they are, and we hope the Supreme Court understands its responsibility to uphold established law and this enduring American value," Keisling said in a statement.